fabric/fabric/README.rst

 [Fabric](http://www.fabfile.org/) ([git](https://github.com/fabric/fabric)) with
 the intention of providing support for Python3, while maintaining support for all non-archaic versions if Python2.
 Please see below for known differences with the upstream version of Fabric.
+To switch to Fabric3, simply do:

+   pip uninstall Fabric
+   pip install Fabric3

+... and don't forget to update any requirements.txt files accordingly:

+   # Fabric==1.10.2
+   Fabric3==1.10.2.post1

 It provides a basic suite of operations for executing local or remote shell commands (normally or via ``sudo``) and uploading/downloading files, as well as